icomse/icomse.github.io/content/other-resources-posts/Quantum Chemistry.md

 ---
-title: "Psi4 Education 2b"
+title: "Psi4 Education"
 link: "https://psicode.org/posts/psi4education/"
 categories: ["Quantum Chemistry"]
 ---

-Links to a number of free software labs for Psi4 and WebMO, including learning the Hartree-Fock procedure, machine learning with quantum chemistry and scikit-learn, and determining structure from microwave spectroscopy.
+Links to a number of free software labs for Psi4 and WebMO, including learning the Hartree-Fock procedure, machine learning with quantum chemistry and `scikit-learn`, and determining structure from microwave spectroscopy.